-Specifying products that are approved to LPCB’s LPS 1175 is a requirement on projects in many different sectors including: education, finance, healthcare, manufacturing, the public sector, residential, retail and utilities.
+Specifying products that are approved to LPCB’s LPS 1175 is a requirement on projects in many different sectors including education, finance, healthcare, manufacturing, the public sector, residential, retail and utilities.

-Until now, those specifying physical security products often had to make compromises between safeguarding building occupants and retaining aesthetics of the entrance area.
+Until now, those specifying physical security products often had to make compromises between safeguarding building occupants and retaining the aesthetics of the entrance area.
 That’s because they really only had two choices:

-- Specify a low level security solution that looked aesthetically pleasing, such as a revolving door.
+- Specify a low-level security solution that looked aesthetically pleasing, such as a revolving door.
 However, these aren’t designed to resist a forced entry attempt and wouldn’t meet LPS 1175.

 - Specify an LPS 1175 approved doorset that creates a robust physical entrance barrier but won’t prevent tailgating – this is where someone simply follows the person in front to gain unauthorised access.
 In addition, they usually have minimal glazing, making them look very austere.